Tarot Runes I Ching Stichomancy Contact

 Click for Details

-Click for DetailsThe third card, placed to the right of the significator, represents Fire.
-It describes your motivations, creative energies, and the influence of passion.
+Click for DetailsThe card at the top of the staff represents the ultimate outcome should you continue on this course.
 Four of Wands (Completion), when reversed: Squandering a great and hard won victory through decadence and laziness.
 Failing to reward those truly responsible for an achievement.
 Using past accomplishments as an excuse to ignore current problems.
 Abandoning the very qualities that brought about initial success.